-Tian Tan Buddha Facts & History
+Tian Tan Buddha Facts and History

+Indeed, the Tian Tan Buddha is much younger than the Temple of Heaven in Beijing which was constructed in the 15th century.
 Construction of the Big Buddha in Hong Kong began in 1990 and was completed 3 years later in 1993.
 Furthermore, the Tian Tan Buddha is constructed entirely of bronze with a height of 34 meters and weight of 250 metric tons.

 Tian Tan Buddha is Known Worldwide